ted-ncg/labs/call-remote-api.md

 ### Proxying

-You may need to add the following proxy information to your Run Configurations as Program Arguments:
+You may need to add the following proxy information to your Run Configurations as **VM** Arguments:

     -Dhttp.proxyHost=userproxy.visa.com –Dhttp.proxyPort=80